SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_1_1_northwind_products.md

 ### Conclusion

-The tutorial shows how to use a public odata provider to create a Fiori freestyle app in Business Application Studio.
+The tutorial shows how to use a public OData provider to create a Fiori freestyle app in Business Application Studio.
 The code above can be used as a starting point for learning SAP Fiori Tools in BAS.